dgroomes/vanilla-kafka/streams/README.md

   * Should prefer using interrupts to stop KafkaConsumer?
 Even though KafkaConsumer recommends using a flag?
 See <https://kafka.apache.org/0110/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html>
   * implement some tests
-  * Why, when starting the app, does it log a few hundred warning logs like this:
+  * DONE (Answer: it's what happens when you rely on auto topic creation.
+The app has to stumble with the non-existing topics for a while and then creates them.
+A bit awkward in my opinion).
+Why, when starting the app, does it log a few hundred warning logs like this:
     ```
     00:23:45 [streams-wordcount-ec294eef-3f5a-401b-8b69-45084bc07506-StreamThread-10] WARN org.apache.kafka.clients.NetworkClient - [Consumer clientId=streams-wordcount-ec294eef-3f5a-401b-8b69-45084bc07506-StreamThread-10-consumer, groupId=streams-wordcount] Error while fetching metadata with correlation id 106 : {streams-wordcount-KSTREAM-AGGREGATE-STATE-STORE-0000000006-repartition=UNKNOWN_TOPIC_OR_PARTITION}
     ```
     Was it always like this?
 Is this normal?
 Is the out-of-the-box Kafka Streams operational experience always full of verbose warning logs?
 Is this a KRaft issue?
+  * Deal with this shutdown error
+    ```
+    ERROR org.apache.kafka.streams.processor.internals.StateDirectory - Some task directories still locked while closing state, this indicates unclean shutdown: {}
+    ```
+  * Is there an idiomatic way to figure out the intermediate/internal Kafka Streams topic names without actually running the app and printing the topology?
+Is there something like a dry-run option?
+I want to know topic names, and then create them before running the app.
+I do not want to rely an auto topic creation.
+I want *intentionality* with the application in a similar way I don't use Hibernate to create SQL tables automatically.

 ## Notes